mdjahidhasan009/JavaScript-Note/function_method/currying.md

 # Currying function
+Currying function return closure function that take one argument and return another closure function that take another argument and so on until all arguments are provided.
+This technique is used to create a sequence of functions that each take a single argument.

+This is a higher order function that returns a function that takes a single argument and returns another function that takes another argument and so on until all arguments are provided.

 Currying is a technique in functional programming where **a function is transformed into a sequence of functions**, each taking a single argument.
 Instead of taking all arguments at once, a curried function takes the first argument and returns a new function that takes the second argument, and so on, until all arguments have been provided.
 This allows